falling-fruit/falling-fruit-web/docs/setup.md

 - Set environment variables in `.env`.

   - `REACT_APP_API_URL`: URL for [falling-fruit-api](https://github.com/falling-fruit/falling-fruit-api).
-Use https://fallingfruit.org/api/0.3 for the production API or http://localhost:3300/api/0.3 (by default) if running locally.
+Use https://fallingfruit.org/api/0.3 for the production API if you only want to make frontend changes, or http://localhost:3300/api/0.3 (by default) if you are contributing to both backend and frontend.

   - `REACT_APP_API_KEY`: API key for [falling-fruit-api](https://github.com/falling-fruit/falling-fruit-api).
 Use `AKDJGHSD` for the production API or any value in column `api_keys.api_key` if running [falling-fruit](https://github.com/falling-fruit/falling-fruit) locally (see [database seeds](https://github.com/falling-fruit/falling-fruit/blob/main/db/seeds.rb)).